-1) The Principal will act immediately to inform appropriate authorities and/or obtain support to manage the traumatic incident (e.g. medical, police, Ministry of Education).

-2) In the event that a traumatic incident involves a particular child/children, the Principal will communicate with parents or legal guardians.
+The Principal, or a delegate appointed by the Board will act immediately to inform appropriate authorities and/or obtain support to manage the traumatic incident (e.g. medical, police, Ministry of Education).
+In the event that a traumatic incident involves a particular child/children, the Principal will communicate with parents or legal guardians.